ZheZhangEcon/zhezhang-econ.github.io/papers.md

 - [A pandemic's long shadow: The impact of early childhood SARS experience on adulthood mental health ](https://www.researchgate.net/publication/362646840_A_pandemic's_long_shadow_The_impact_of_early_childhood_SARS_experience_on_adulthood_mental_health), (with Litian Chen and Chao Yang), under review.

+## Working in Progress

+- Long-term exposure to fine particulate matters and multiple chronic conditions, (with Runhao Zhao and Chong Liu)
+- We’ve got you covered!
+The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu)
+- Pay more for less: Effect of targeted lower cost sharing on healthcare utilization and expenditure (with Julie Shi and Wanyu Yang)

 ## Published papers

 - [Cost-effectiveness of medical migration for chronic kidney disease: A national study in China](https://pubmed.ncbi.nlm.nih.gov/35831849/) (with Yumeng Ao, Chao Yang, et al.), ***BMC Health Service Research***, (2022) 22:912.